HubbleCommand/preftils/README.md

 }
 ```

+You can achieve similar results in Java.
+Make sure to use the appropriate Java classes.

+## Advanced usage with java.io [`Serializable`](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html)
+[`Serializable`](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html) is an interface that is part of the [`java.io`](https://docs.oracle.com/javase/8/docs/api/java/io/package-summary.html) package.

+Serializability of a class is enabled by the class implementing the java.io.Serializable interface.
+So, as long as your classes implement the interface (with no required methods), then you are good to go.

+You can read more [here](https://www.oracle.com/technical-resources/articles/java/serializationapi.html), including how to write your own serializers.

-## Advanced usage with `ICodable`
+## Advanced usage with kotlinx [`@Serializable`](https://kotlinlang.org/docs/serialization.html)
-Custom types are also supported, as long as they implement the `ICodable` interface.
-Once you have implemented a way to encode & decode your custom class, you can easily use it with SharedPreferences like with the other primitive types.
-An example is provided in the Instrumented tests as before.
+[`Serialization`](https://kotlinlang.org/docs/serialization.html) is a set of Kotlin libraries to simplify [serialization](https://en.wikipedia.org/wiki/Serialization).

+Just make sure that your custom classes have the `@Serializable` annotation, and you'll be good.
+If you want more control, you can also write [custom serializers](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serializers.md#custom-serializers) for your classes.
+You can also serialize [all sorts of primitive types](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/builtin-classes.md#primitives).

+Currently serializes into [JSON](https://github.com/Kotlin/kotlinx.serialization/blob/master/formats/README.md#json) and is planned to make it more format-agnostic once other formats leave the [`experimental` status](https://github.com/Kotlin/kotlinx.serialization/blob/master/formats/README.md).

+Be warned of [this](https://github.com/Kotlin/kotlinx.serialization?tab=readme-ov-file#android) in your proguard rules.